-If you haven’t been to Istanbul on your turkey trip, then you have missed it all.
-Istanbul stands among the world’s great metropolises as there are many things to do in Istanbul.
+You have missed it all if you haven’t been to Istanbul on your Turkey trip.
+Istanbul stands among the world’s great metropolises, as there are many things to do there.

-After being conquested by the Ottoman empire Istanbul got its glorious place as the empire’s heart.
-But Istanbul was officially renamed after the turkey was established with its illustrious history.
-Istanbul being a tourist attraction offers awe-struck visitors.
+After being conquered by the Ottoman Empire, Istanbul got its glorious place as the empire’s heart.
+But Istanbul was officially renamed after Turkey was established, and its history is illustrious.
+Istanbul, being a tourist attraction, offers awe-struck visitors.

-Istanbul offers the big four the Hagia Sophia Mosque, Topkapi Palace, Blue Mosque, and Grand Bazaar which are must-exploring places.
-You can pay a visit to the popular and moat-visited places of or near Sultanahmet’s old city district.
-As there are so many eye-catching things to do throughout the city.
+Istanbul offers the big four, the Hagia Sophia Mosque, Topkapi Palace, Blue Mosque, and Grand Bazaar, which are must-exploring places.
+You can visit the famous and most-visited places of or near Sultanahmet’s old city district, as there are so many eye-catching things to do throughout the city.

 1. Hagia Sophia Mosque